Arthur-de-Partuur/Ratrig-Superslicer-Bundle/README.md

 **Note: I have not added any parameter in that entry and the picture only shows defaults at the moment.**

-To now use the hidden entries in the visible entry, use the ``inherits`` parameter like so:
+To now use the building blocks from above, the hidden entries, in the actual Profile, the visible entry, use the ``inherits`` parameter like so:
 ``inherits:*common PETG*; *BRAND A PETG*``

 The entry would look something like this: